MEET THE BOARD

 Women’s Bean Project was one of Bryce’s first customers when he came to work for his family’s business after graduate school.
 Relocating to Denver many years later, it wasn’t hard to find the perfect spot to combine his knowledge of the food industry with the responsibility to give back.
 Bryce believes the Bean Project is one of those special places that has the team and vision to make a permanent change in the trajectory of a life.
 Having a general passion for business, much of Bryce’s free time is spent with entrepreneurial endeavors rounded out by the mountains of Colorado and a well-worn passport.

-Moved by the Bean Project’s commitment to empowering women in the community, Holly joined the board in 2014 and began serving on the Program Committee shortly thereafter.
-She worked in banking before deciding to enter law school at the University of Colorado, where she ranks in the top of her class.
-She plans to pursue a career in litigation after graduation and loves to travel.
+Moved by the Bean’s commitment to empowering women in the community, Holly joined the board in 2014 and began serving on the Program Committee shortly thereafter.
+She worked in banking before earning her J.D. from the University of Colorado School of Law, where she graduated in the top of her class.
+Holly practices general litigation with an emphasis on complex commercial matters and loves to travel.

 Associate General Counsel and Secretary, Johns Manville